Top Stories For You

 Now, it’s okay to keep an object that you want.
 We’ll discuss determining why you want something later on, which may be more important.

-When you’re working out what to get rid of and want to keep, necessities are always the highest priorities.
+When you’re working out what to get rid of and want to keep, necessities are always the highest priority.

 Does This Object Serve a Purpose?

-Not all objects have to be necessities in order to keep them, but they should all serve some kind of purpose in your life if you want to keep them around.
+Do your possessions Weigh You Down?
+Not all objects have to be necessities to keep them, but they should all serve some kind of purpose in your life if you want to keep them around.

 So what other purposes are there if they’re not necessities?